Try It, You'll Like It!

 “If you apologize to the lady real nicely, you just may be able to ‘walk’ to your ride?
 If not, then we will take door number two and I guarantee you and your whore in the wagon won’t like it?
 Tick, tick, tick.
 Times a’wastin boy!”

-If you counted like 10 seconds went by before he and the car were out of sight.
+If you counted, maybe ten seconds went by before he and the car were out of sight.

-"I was feeling generous.
-15 minutes then we can take a test drive."
+“I was feeling generous.
+Fifteen minutes, and then we can take a test drive.”

 That ‘test drive’ ended up as more than one that night.
 The car’s was the next day.